 Susan R. Kirshenbaum is a San Francisco-based figurative artist whose expressive, gestural work reflects a fresh, contemporary perspective on the female form that captures a moment and reflects an intimacy with her subjects.
 Kirshenbaum was encouraged early in life to pursue art.
 She grew up in a family of visual artists who started an art school, the Ivy School of Professional Art, in Pittsburgh, PA where she studied and worked throughout her life.
 At 15 her father guided the family on an extensive art tour of Europe, initiating a life-long travel bug and love of museums.
 Since Ivy, she’s studied at SFAI, CCA, UC Berkeley Extension, Kala, City College, and in Girona, Spain.

 In 2016, Kirshenbaum returned to full-time art making after a long hiatus, but she never lost sight of art as her center.
 Her long-time career as a creative director for marketing and branding was closely connected to art.
 Over the years, Kirshenbaum has exhibited in group and solo shows in Pittsburgh, Sonoma County, and San Francisco.
 Her works are in collections nationally and internationally.
-During her official re-launch in 2016, she created several new series and introduced them in three year-end art shows, including a solo exhibition at The Laundry, in the Mission.
-Living and working in San Francisco, CA since 1980, she’s taken a couple of breaks to live in Hawaii, NYC, and Spain.
+Living and working in San Francisco, California since 1980, she’s taken breaks to live in Hawaii, NYC, and Spain.
 She can be found making art at her hilltop home with her cats and husband nearby.

 Find out more about me.